Explore Malaysia: Top Holiday Destinations for 2026

 - Safety: KL is generally safe for tourists, but stay cautious in crowded markets and on public transport.

-2. Penang – Heritage and Culinary Haven
+2. Penang – Food, Culture, and Colour

 Photo from @Trip.com